Syria 'chemical attack': What we know

 A medical student working at a hospital told the BBC he had treated a man who died.
 "His pupils were dilated and he had foam in his mouth.
 His heart was very slow.
 Then he coughed blood into his mouth as well," he said.

-Videos posted by the opposition activist group Douma Revolution showed what it said were the bodies of children, women and men found in the affected area.
+Two videos circulated by the opposition activist group Douma Revolution showed what it said were the bodies of children, women and men found in one block of flats, which is believed to be located south-west of Martyrs' Square.
 Some had foam coming out of their mouths and noses.

+Activists also posted a video which they said showed a yellow industrial gas cylinder on the balcony of the same block of flats.
+One end of the cylinder was lying in a crater-like opening in the reinforced concrete floor.

+A second gas cylinder was filmed on the bed of a top-floor flat to the south-west, below a crater-like opening in the concrete roof.

 How many people died?

-The VDC said 25 people died as a result of the first strike on the bakery and that another 20 died as a result of the second on Martyrs' Square.
+The World Health Organization said on 11 April that it had received reports from its local "health cluster partners" of 43 deaths related to symptoms consistent with exposure to highly toxic chemicals".

 The Syria Civil Defence and SAMS said rescue workers found 42 people dead in their homes.
 One person was declared dead on arrival at a hospital, and another six died while receiving treatment, they added.
-Rescuers were prevented from searching for more bodies by strong odours that caused breathing difficulties.
+An earlier, now deleted tweet by the Syria Civil Defence put the number dead at more than 150.

 The UOSSM initially reported that 70 people were confirmed dead.
-On Monday, it revised down the figure to at least 42, but said it was expected to rise.
+On 9 April, it revised down the figure to at least 42.

 What could they have been exposed to?

-On Monday, the Organisation for the Prohibition of Chemical Weapons (OPCW) said a fact-finding mission was "gathering further information from all available sources to establish whether chemical weapons were used".

-Experts say it is impossible to know whether a person has been exposed to a chemical agent from looking at a video or photo.
-The only way to confirm contamination is to take samples and analyse them in a laboratory.
-However, international humanitarian organisations have not been allowed to enter Douma since early March because of the government's siege.

-The Syria Civil Defence and SAMS believe those who died suffocated as a result of exposure to toxic chemicals, most likely an organophosphate - a compound grouping associated with pesticides and nerve agents.
+The Syria Civil Defence and SAMS said the day after the incident that they believed those who died suffocated as a result of exposure to toxic chemicals, most likely an organophosphate - a compound grouping associated with pesticides and nerve agents, such as Sarin.
 The UOSSM also concluded that the symptoms of the casualties were consistent with exposure to a nerve agent, possibly one mixed with chlorine.
-Dr Raphal Pitti of UOSSM France said he thought "chlorine was used to conceal the use of [the nerve agent] Sarin".

-The United States, which supports the opposition to Mr Assad, said the victims' symptoms appeared to be "consistent with an asphyxiation agent and of a nerve agent of some type".
+On 13 April, the US said it assessed "with confidence that the Syrian regime used chemical weapons".

+The conclusion was "based on descriptions of the attack in multiple media sources, the reported symptoms experienced by victims, videos and images showing two assessed barrel bombs from the attack, and reliable information indicating co-ordination between Syrian military officials before the attack".

 What does the Syrian government say?